learn-co-curriculum/phase-0-pac-1-the-variable-lookup-expression/README.md

 ## Conclusion

 With the _essential three_ expressions under your control, we're going to start rapidly building up the richness of things you can do using expressions.
-In fact, in the rest of this section, **everything** will be an expression of some sort.
-It turns out we can write programs of high levels of sophistication without using anything more than expressions.

-> **FUTURE DIRECTIONS**: Whole programming languages are built around executing
+Whole programming languages are built around executing through evaluating expressions!
-> through evaluating expressions!
-Languages that work this way are called
-> "functional languages" and they are some of the first programming languages
+Languages that work this way are called "functional languages" and they are some of the first programming languages ever created.
-> ever created.

-Thus far all our data have been very simple numbers.
-Let's learn While they're handy when we're learning, there's a lot more to say about the world!